 This is a very important point to take not off.

-Many confuse the PCIe slot size with the amount of lanes it has.
+Many confuse the PCIe slot size with the number of lanes it has.
 That is hardly the case.
 You may believe that an x16 slot offers 16 lanes as a rule, but that is not true.

 For instance, sometimes you can find a PCIe X16 full sized slot offering only 8 lanes.
 Sometimes it can even offer a mere 4 lanes despite having the same large size.